Nikolaus Creutzburg: Career

 From 1938 till the end of World War II Creutzburg was editor-in-chief of Petermann’s Geographische Mitteilungen.

 From 1939 to 1945 Creutzburg was drafted into the Wehrmacht.
 Most recently working in army surveying, he was taken prisoner of war after the end of the war.
-Creutzburg was a contributor to the NS journal Auslandsdeutsche Volksforschung by the National Socialist Hans Joachim Beyer.
 Since he had been a NSDAP candidate and Wehrmacht officer before 1945, he was refused a return to the chair in Dresden and he switched to the University of Göttingen, where he taught geography from 1946 at the Institute of Hans Mortensen (1894–1964).

 In 1948, Creutzburg received a professorship at the University of Freiburg, first as deputy chair and from 1951 as full professor and director of the Geographical Institute, where he retired in 1961.

 In addition to his research on climatological topics, Creutzburg turned back to the island of Crete from 1956 onwards, where he stayed twice a year.
 A geological map of Crete on a scale of 1:200,000 was published in 1977 on the basis of the terrain surveys by Creutzburg and his colleagues.
 In 1958 a study on the problems of mountain structure and morphogenesis on the island of Crete was published.
 In addition, Creutzburg dealt with paleontological and settlement and economic geographical problems of this Mediterranean island.